Ed Stevens, DBA

 Help!
 I can’t connect to my database …

-Some of the most frequently asked questions on OTN deal with problems trying to connect to the database.
-Tracing the problem isn’t rocket science, but I often see people not paying attention to (or not trusting) specific error messages and riding off in all directions at once.
-A computers will always do exactly what it is told.
-The problem comes in that we often don’t really know everything we’re telling it.
+Some of the most frequently asked questions on the Oracle Technology Network (OTN) forums deal with problems trying to connect to the database.
+Tracing the problem isn’t rocket science, but I often see people not paying attention to (or not trusting) the very specific error messages and riding off in all directions at once.
 So let me try to explain a little about how Oracle handles a request to “connect me to my database” and actually locates a database running on a machine on the other side of the planet (or even on the very machine from which the request originated!)

 Before digging in, let’s talk about a very simple concept that an amazing number of people struggle with.
 For purposes of the current discussion there are two “entities”, or processes, involved.
 First there is the server process.
-Depending on one’s semantic precision and the context in which the term is used, the “server” could refer to the database, the database instance, the database server process, or the physical computer on which any of these execute.
-In terms of network routing it all comes back to a specific box with a specific IP address.
-The second process is the client process.
+Depending on one’s semantic precision and the context in which the term is used, the “server” could refer to the database server process, or the computer on which that process executes.
+The second entity is the client process.
 That is the process that is requesting the connection to (and services from) the database.
-Again, depending on one’s semantic precision and context, the term “client” could refer to a process or a physical computer, but for our purposes it means the process.
-And this process could be running on any computer, including (understand this) the same computer that is acting as the server.
-In this case, it is still a client and the fact that it is running on the server computer is totally coincidental and irrelevant.
+Again, depending on one’s semantic precision and context, the term “client” could refer to a process or a computer on which the process executes.
+For our purposes both “client” and “server” mean the process.
+These processes could be running on any two separate computers, or (and understand this) they could be running on the very same computer.
+The important thing is the distinction between the two processes.

 C:> sqlplus scott/tiger@larry

 Of course, the first thing that will happen really has nothing to do with Oracle.
 First, the OS must locate an executable called ‘sqlplus’, load it, and pass it the rest of the command line (scott/tiger@larry) do with as it sees fit.
-And what sqlplus sees fit is to ask TNS to make a connection to “larry”, using the userid ”scott” and the password “tiger” as its authentication credentials.
+And what sqlplus sees fit is to pass a request to Oralce’s network layer (TNS, Transparent Network Substrate) to make a connection to “larry”, using the userid “scott” and the password “tiger” as its authentication credentials.
 So TNS has to figure out what is meant by “larry”.
 By default it will do this by looking in a file called tnsnames.ora.
 Since we are still at the client making the request, this file must be found on the client machine.
 By default it will be found in $ORACLE_HOME/network/admin.

 Let’s make it easy and suppose our tnsnames file has this entry: